Image

 Further education

 Learning support should be available from your college.
-See Student Services or the Disability Service.
+See the Student Services or the Disability Service.
 Or your training provider, if you're on a traineeship or apprenticeship.
 You can also apply for Access to Work towards extra work-related costs.
 For more information, see gov.uk's Access to Work page.

 Higher education